 The Company has elected to be treated for U.S. federal income tax purposes as a RIC.
-As a RIC, the Company generally will not pay corporate-level U.S. federal income taxes on net ordinary income or capital gains that the Company distributes to its stockholders from taxable earnings and profits as distributions.
-The Company must generally distribute at least 90% of its investment company taxable income to maintain its RIC status.
-As a part of maintaining its RIC status, undistributed taxable income (subject to a 4% excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to the filing of the federal income tax return for the applicable year.
-In order to avoid this excise tax, the Company needs to distribute, during each calendar year an amount at least equal to the sum of (1) 98.0% of its net ordinary income for the calendar year, (2) 98.2% of its capital gain in excess of capital loss for the calendar year and (3) any net ordinary income and net capital gain for the preceding year that was not distributed during such year and on which the Company paid no U.S. federal income tax.
+As a RIC, the Company generally will not pay corporate-level U.S. federal income taxes on net ordinary income or capital gains that the Company makes distributions to its stockholders from taxable earnings and profits as distributions.
+The Company must generally distribute annually dividends of an amount at least equal to 90% of its investment company taxable income in order to be subject to tax as a RIC.
+As a part of maintaining its RIC status, undistributed taxable income (subject to a 4% excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to the filing of the U.S. federal income tax return for the applicable tax year.
+In order to avoid this excise tax, the Company needs to distribute, in respect of each calendar year an amount at least equal to the sum of (1) 98.0% of its net ordinary income (taking into account certain deferrals and elections) for the calendar year (2) 98.2% of its capital gain in excess of capital loss ("Capital Gain Net Income"), adjusted for certain ordinary losses, for the one year general ending on October 31st of such calendar years and on which the Company paid no U.S. federal income tax.

 The Company has formed a wholly owned subsidiary, HMS Equity Holding, LLC, which has elected to be a taxable entity (the "Taxable Subsidiary").
-The Taxable Subsidiary holds equity investments in portfolio companies which are "pass through" entities for tax purposes.
+The Taxable Subsidiary holds equity investments in portfolio companies which are "pass through" entities for tax purposes in connection with facilitating the Company's maintenance of its RIC tax status.
 The Taxable Subsidiary is consolidated for U.S. GAAP reporting purposes, and the portfolio investments held by it are included in the consolidated financial statements as portfolio investments recorded at fair value.
-The Taxable Subsidiary permits the Company to comply with the RIC income requirements contained in the RIC tax provisions of the Code.
-The Taxable Subsidiary is not consolidated with the Company for income tax purposes and may generate income tax expense, or benefit, and the related tax assets and liabilities, as a result of its ownership of certain portfolio investments.
+The Taxable Subsidiary is not consolidated with the Company for U.S. federal income tax purposes and may generate income tax expense, or benefit, and the related tax assets and liabilities, as a result of its ownership of certain portfolio investments.
 This income tax expense, or benefit, if any, and the related tax assets and liabilities, are reflected in the Company's consolidated financial statements.

-Listed below is a reconciliation of "Net increase in net assets resulting from operations" to taxable income and to total distributions declared to common stockholders for the three months ended March 31, 2015 and 2014 (in thousands).
+Listed below is a reconciliation of "Net increase in net assets resulting from operations" to taxable income and to total distributions declared to common stockholders for their months ended June 30, 2015 and 2014 (dollars in thousands).

-hs Ended March 1, 2015 Three Months Ended March 31, 2014 Net increase in net assets resulting from operations \$ 10,187 \$ 1,122 Net change in unrealized appreciation (3,840) (228) Income tax provision 6 (4) Pre-tax book (income) loss not consolidated for tax purposes 10 Book income and tax income differences, including debt origination, structuring fees, dividends, realized gains and changes in estimates (136) Estimated taxable income (1) 6,227 890 Taxable income earned in prior year and carried forward for distribution in current year 143 8 Taxable income earned prior to period end and carried forward for distribution next period (2,463) (143) Dividend accrued as of period end and paid in the following period 2,353 521 Total distributions accrued or paid to common stockholders \$ 6,260 \$ 1,276
+Six Months Ended June 30, 2015 Six Months Ended June 30, 2014 Net increase in net assets resulting from operations \$ 23,072 \$ 3,092 Net change in unrealized appreciation (7,807) (272) Income tax provision (89) (3) Pre-tax book (income) loss not consolidated for tax purposes (60) Book income and tax income differences, including debt origination, structuring fees, dividends, realized gains and changes in estimates (11) Estimated taxable income (1) 15,105 2,817 Taxable income earned in prior year and carried forward for distribution in current year 59 8 Taxable income earned prior to period end and carried forward for distribution next period (3,692) (280) Dividend accrued as of period end and paid-in the following period 2,786 780 Total distributions accrued or paid to common stockholders \$ 14,258 \$ 3,325